mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/connect/local.md

 ## Connect

-Connecting to MySQL API is the same as connecting to MySQL database.
+Connecting to MySQL API is the same as connecting to a MySQL database.
 You can use one of the bellow clients to connect:

 * [MySQL Command-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html)
 * [DBeaver](https://dbeaver.io/)